From tug-of-war to Brownian Boost: explicit ODE solutions for player-funded stochastic-differential games: Tug of war, in economics and mathematics

-One rule to model a single round in player-funded tug-of-war is a Tullock contest~\cite{Tullock}.
-This is a single-stage game in which player $A$ stakes $x \in [0,\infty)$ and player $B$, $y \in [0,\infty)$, the contest won by $A$ with probability $\tfrac{x^\rho}{x^\rho + y^\rho}$, where $\rho \in (0,\infty)$ is now called the Tullock exponent.
-When $\rho \to \infty$, all-pay auctions are obtained, in which the higher staking player wins.
+When $\rho \to \infty$ in the Tullock contest, all-pay auctions are obtained, in which the higher staking player wins.
 Player-funded tug-of-war, including the role of battlefields and discouragement, has been studied~\cite{KonradKovenock05,AgastyaMcAfee,Konrad2012} on finite integer intervals with the all-pay auction rule used to decide turn victor and in variants~\cite{Hafner16,Hafner17} where a firm is composed of several individuals who are responsible for different payments.
 The player-funded game has been studied with the majoritarian objective in which the patent is awarded to the firm who first achieves a certain number of turn victories, as a model of the premise that early expenditure is decisive, in~\cite{KlumppPolborn}; with intermediate prizes~\cite{KonradKovenock09}; and with discounting~\cite{Gelder} viewed as a dissipator of momentum for the leading player.
 Two phases of play---no site revisits, then tug of war---occur in a more general graphical framework studied in~\cite{ET19}.

-A separate thread in the economics literature concerns stake-governed tug-of-war where, rather than pay from their own savings, players finance their stakes from a budget allocated to them as part of the game design.
+A separate thread in the economics literature concerns a form of stake-governed tug-of-war where, rather than pay from their own savings, players finance their stakes from a budget allocated to them as part of the game design.
 See~\cite{KlumpKonradSolomon} for an analysis with the majoritarian objective, and~\cite{Klumpp} for finite integer intervals.
 In~\cite{HP2022}, a leisurely or lazy version of the game is studied on a class of trees, with connections drawn to constant-bias tug-of-war.

-\subsubsection{Tug-of-war in PDE and probability}
+\subsection{Tug-of-war in PDE and probability}